-- 2 -

-THE EXPERIENCE

-Berlin

-After breakfast, embark on a day long tour of Berlin.
+After breakfast, embark on a daylong tour of Berlin.
 First, visit the reimagined and refurbished Reichstag building, historic home of the Bundestag (the national parliament) from 1894 to 1933.
-The massive 19th century building was used during the German Empire, the Weimar Republic, Nazi Germany, and now by a united, democratic Germany.
-Next, view the Berlin Wall Memorial at Bernauer Strasse, where the only preserved section of the notorious wall can be seen, and walk the "no-man's-land" along the remaining segment.
+The massive 19th-century building was used during the German Empire, the Weimar Republic, Nazi Germany, and now by a united, democratic Germany.
+Next, view the Berlin Wall Memorial at Bernauer Strasse, where the only preserved section of the notorious wall can be seen, and walk the "no man's land" along the remaining segment.
 The tour continues to the Topography of Terror Museum, which has housed a permanent exhibition since 1987, when the cellar of a Gestapo headquarters was discovered and excavated.
 An open-air memorial was erected in memory of those who were imprisoned, tortured, and killed by the Nazis, and the site developed into a prize-winning documentation center.
 After lunch, visit the Olympic Stadium on the outskirts of Berlin.
-Built to host the 11th Olympic Summer games in 1936, the stadium was a prime example of Nazi architecture and design, and could hold 110,000 spectators.
+Built to host the 1936 Summer Olympics, the stadium was a prime example of Nazi architecture and design, and could hold 110,000 spectators.
 This evening is free for dinner and independent exploration of Berlin.

 Accommodations: Hotel de Rome Berlin (B, L)

--1-

-THE EXPERIENCE

 Arrival in Berlin

 Arrive in Berlin Brandenburg Airport (BER) and transfer to the Hotel de Rome Berlin.
 Enjoy free time in the area before attending a Welcome Dinner and tour preview with Dr. Alexandra Richie this evening.

 Accommodations: Hotel de Rome Berlin (R, D)

-Photo: Interior of the Reichstag Building, Berlin

-Photo: Alexandra Richie at the Holocaust Memorial, Berlin.